ignfab/voxatile/docs/usage/GenerationParameters.md

 - `horizontalScale`: Horizontal size of voxels (in map units, usually meters)
 - `crs`: Coordinate Reference System to be used for projecting geographical data into voxel world
 - `format`: Output format (`minetest` or `minecraft`)
+- `references`: Ignored field where references (or other content) can be put in

+## References

+YAML references are processed by the generator.
+They can be defined anywhere in parameters.
+A `references` field is available at root to put references not going anywhere else.

 ## Dependencies